Just Cause (film): Production

 Sean Connery turned down the role of King Edward I in Braveheart in order to star in this film.
 Originally, Will Smith was in talks to take on the role of Bobby Earl Ferguson.
 Connery and director Arne Glimcher were close friends, and Glimcher took on directing duties so that they could both work on the film together.
+Geena Davis has implied that she turned down the role of Laurie.

 Principal photography began on May 16, 1994, and took place in and around the state of Florida.
 Locations include Bonita Springs, Fort Denaud, Fort Myers, Gainesville, Miami Beach, as well as around Lee and Collier counties.
 Filming also included Harvard Square in Cambridge, Massachusetts.
 Production wrapped on August 2, 1994, and also marked the final theatrical film for Hope Lange.

 Release

 Just Cause was released on February 17, 1995, in 2,052 theatres.
 It opened at number 2 at the US box office grossing $10.6 million in its opening weekend.
 It remained at number 2 for its second week, grossing $6.6 million.
 The film went on to gross $36.8 million in the United States and Canada and $63 million worldwide.